7 Ways Major Depression Impacts Your Life

 Alcohol and Substance Abuse

 Substance abuse is common among people with depression, says William Marchand, MD, assistant professor of psychiatry at the University of Utah and author of Depression and Bipolar Disorder: Your Guide to Recovery (Bull Publishing Co.).
-People with depression may self-medicate to feel better.
-Sometimes addiction is the main disorder, and depression follows.
+People with depression may self-medicate to feel better, or addiction can be the main problem and depression follows.
 "Drinking or taking illegal drugs may have a short-term effect of feeling better, but there is good evidence that it worsens depression," Marchand says.
 A drink or two a day doesn't mean you're an alcoholic, but your doctor should assess this.
-To help you recover, your doctor needs to know if you need treatment for substance abuse, depr...
+Your doctor needs to know if you need help for substance abuse, depression, or both.

 Problems at Work or School

 Depression can cause sleep problems, making it hard to fall and stay asleep.
-If you don't get enough ZZZs, you'll think unclearly and feel sluggish the next day.
-Major depression causes lost productivity at work.
+If you don't get enough ZZZs, you'll feel foggy and sluggish the next day.
 "If you've got a boss keeping an eye on things in this tight economy, the first to be let go will be those perceived not to be pulling their weight," Doyle says.
 If you arrive late or take too long on tasks, coworkers may notice.
 "They don't know you're functioning on 3 hours of sleep," Doyle says.
 Resentments may form, affecting work relationships, and you could be pegged as lazy or disorganized.
-To make matters worse, "you may not even know you're depressed and buy into the idea that...
+To make matters worse, "you may not even know you're depressed and buy into the idea that you're lazy," Doyle says.

 Depression and Loneliness